May 31, 2020 by admin

 Our work with IO- and hybrid-LCA databases began in year 2000 with an International workshop in Copenhagen financed by the Danish EPA.
 Already then, the idea of a global multi-regional hybrid LCA database was aired.
 The work resulted in a Danish LCA database and later several EU projects, notably FORWAST, CREEA and DESIRE, culminating in the latest hybrid version of Exiobase 3.
 The work is currently continued in our Exiobase Update club.

 Our work with Social LCA began in year 2002 with a presentation in conjunction with the ISO TC207 meeting in Johannesburg.
 The presentation concluded that “The principles of life cycle impact assessment are also relevant for social impact assessment”.
 From 2004, we contributed with a vice-chair to the work of the UNEP/SETAC Life Cycle Initiative cross-cutting “Task Force on Social Aspects in LCA”, which resulted in the 2009 Guidelines for Social Life Cycle Assessment of Products.
-The work is currently continued in our Social LCA club.
+The work is currently continued in our LCSA Club.

 Since 2004 we have offered privileged access to a range of working documents and tools to members of our Executive club.